mohamed-services/mnn/README.md

 ## Model identity

-We will not use model fine-tuning to convert the model to a chatbot instead we will use prompt fine-tuning where the model weights will be frozen and the training goal is to get a learned system prompt or prefix values that makes this model output this response to this inquiry,
+We will not use model fine-tuning to convert the model to a chatbot instead we will use prompt fine-tuning where the model weights will be frozen and the training goal is to get a learned system prompt or prefix values that makes this model output this response to this inquiry, so the model name itself will be learned,
 And this will allow us to continue the training process on general content as much as we want, and will just use the learned system prompt before the user prompt,

 ## Sparsity